- Local Plan

 The Toton and Chetwynd Masterplan

-The Masterplan is being unveiled on Monday 12th October for a six-week period in a virtual consultation, to gather views from local residents.
+The Masterplan was subject to a six-week virtual consultation last year, to gather views from local residents.

-Residents around Toton, Stapleford, Chilwell and Long Eaton, as well as the surrounding areas are being asked for their views on plans for the area.
+Residents around Toton, Stapleford, Chilwell and Long Eaton, as well as the surrounding areas were asked for their views on plans for the area.

 - A vision and key principles for the two sites.